Live-in Dementia Care or Care Homes: What’s the Difference?

 Should your live-in carer fall ill, go on holiday or be unable to perform their duties for any reason, a live-in care company like Elder will find an equally suitable replacement within hours.

-This type of 24/7 care is more like having a skilled family member living with your loved one, and a real friendship can develop between carer and care recipient.
-The carer will often work on a rotational basis such as two weeks on and two weeks off.
-When they are away another carefully selected carer will take over.
-Providers, like Elder, will ensure that the carer chosen for your loved one has the specialist dementia care training and experience they will need to meet your relative’s specific needs.
+This type of 24/7 care is more like having a skilled family member living with your loved one, and a real friendship can develop between the carer and the care recipient.
+The carer will often work on a rotational basis, such as four weeks on and two weeks off.
+When they’re away, another carefully selected carer for respite care will take over.
+Providers, like Elder, will ensure that the carer chosen for your loved one has the specialist dementia experience they will need to meet your relative’s specific needs.

 Learn more about dementia care